Explore New Zealand's most beautiful street

 8 New Regent Street

-Open for dinner Wednesday until Saturday from 5:30pm, head chef Finbar McCarthy and his team take inspiration from local and seasonal producers and deliver a regularly changing three course menu in a relaxed and friendly atmosphere.
+Open for dinner Wednesday until Saturday from 5:30pm, head chef of Story Finbar McCarthy and his team take inspiration from local and seasonal producers and deliver a regularly changing three-course menu in a relaxed and friendly atmosphere.

 24 New Regent Street

-This cheerful and charming Thai eatery makes a perfect lunch spot or venue for a relaxed date night, thanks to dishes that are packed with flavor and a vibe that will have you happily lingering long after your last bite, you won't want to leave.
+The Nook is a cheerful and charming Thai eatery that makes a perfect lunch spot or venue for a relaxed date night.
+Thanks to dishes that are packed with flavor and a vibe that will have you happily lingering long after your last bite, you won't want to leave.